 Medium-Term Market Trend

-Thailand’s vehicle market has experienced pronounced volatility over the past decade.
-Sales rose sharply from 756,446 units in 2010 to a peak of 1.44 million in 2012.
-This upward trend reversed in 2013, ushering in a prolonged downturn that lasted until 2016, when volumes fell to a low of 769,623 units.
-A recovery followed in 2017 and 2018, with the market rebounding to around 1.04 million vehicles sold.
+Thailand’s vehicle market has shown significant fluctuations over the past decade.
+Sales climbed rapidly from 756,446 units in 2010 to a peak of 1.44 million in 2012, before entering a prolonged downturn that lasted until 2016, when volumes dropped to 769,623 units.
+The market recovered temporarily in 2017 and 2018, reaching roughly 1.04 million units, but weakened again in 2019 with an 8.8% decline.
+The COVID-19 pandemic further deepened the contraction, pushing sales to some of the lowest levels of the decade.

 Tables with sales figures